In 1992 I telephoned Channel 4 to offer them my proposal.

 “Show these people something they haven’t seen.”

-“Here’s something I can guarantee.”
+“Here’s something I can very much guarantee.”
 I reached into my courier and brought out my revolver, an old Browning BDA, which I held on my lap as I demonstrated it to Wendy.
 “Infantry small arms.
 Argentine issue, likely an officer.”

 I showed off the Browning and smiled.
 “I’m just..
 Wendy..
 Contras.”
 I must’ve gestured the muzzle at her.
 Someone tried to grab my arm and I pointed it at him.
 “No need.
 Stay calm.”